tlp19/CircuitSimulator-returnSuccess/README.md

     - test\_circuit\_2.txt
   	  - [I/O] A more complex input circuit. [not a tested working circuit]
   	- test\_circuit\_3.txt
-  	  - A simple test circuit.
+  	  - [General] A simple test circuit.
   	- test\_circuit\_4.txt
   	  - [Analysis] Full circuit with voltage sources and resistors to test the conductance matrix.
   	- test\_circuit\_5.txt